-We intend to vigorously defend any future intellectual property litigation that may arise but there can be no assurance that we will prevail in these matters.
-An unfavorable judgment may result in a financial burden on us.
-An unfavorable judgment may also result in restrictions on our ability to sell certain products and therefore may impact future operating results.
+We intend to vigorously defend any existing or future litigation that we may be involved in but there can be no assurance that we will prevail in these matters.
+An unfavorable judgment or settlement may result in a financial burden on us.
+An unfavorable judgment or settlement may also result in restrictions on our ability to sell certain products and therefore may impact future operating results.
+Moreover, costs, fees, expenses, settlement amounts, judgments or other liabilities associated with such matters may not be covered by our insurance and we may be have to pay out-of-pocket.